snurk/sg_sandbox/README.md

 # String Graph Sandbox
 Semi-automated prototype pipeline for assembling (pseudo-)haploid genomes, sex chromosomes or highly inbred genomes from HiFi (and ONT data).

-In all honesty, the pipeline is so experimental that this documentation might not be enough for effectively assembling anything without contacting at least one of the Sergeys :)
+In all honesty, the pipeline is so experimental that this documentation might not be enough for effectively assembling anything without contacting at least one of the Sergeys (@snurk or @skoren) :)

 This repo brings together experimental procedures for:
 * construction of string graph based on HiFi reads